SenOhen/xg-analysis/README.md

 Based on these characteristics, the Gradient Boosting classifier was chosen, for all 5 leagues.
 In all cases, the Gradient Boosting Classifier had the highest $R^2$ value with the statsbomb xG value, as well as the closest gradient to 1.

+The project also includes a function to display the cumulative xG chart of any match.
+This is done using code heavily adapted from McKay Johns [6].

+An example of this chart is shown below:

 # Evaluation
-## Performance of best model on test set
-I tested my model on the test set and obtained the following results:

 ## Permutation Feature Importance
 The permutation feature importance of a feature in a model is a measure of how different the output of the model is if the feature in question is randomly permuted and all other features remain the same.
 If outputs remain relatively unchanged despite permutation, then the feature is not particularly crucial in determining the output of the model.
 On the other hand, if the outputs differ significantly when a feature is permuted, then the feature is very important in determining the output.
 This seeks to determine which of the features are most important when it comes to assessing the probability of a goal being scored.
 Here are the graphs I obtained for all five leagues:

 Perhaps, unsurprisingly the distance is the most important, across the board.
 This means that shots taken closer to the goal are more likely to score than those taken from further away.
-In all cases, the second most important feature was the shot type, although in all cases, this feature
+In all cases, the second most important feature was the shot type, although in all cases, this feature's importance was significantly lower than the importance of distance.

+## Performance of best model on test set
+I tested my model on the test set and obtained the following results:

 # Discussion
 The main takeaway from the project is that of the basic features of a shot, distance is by far the greatest indicator of goal expectation.
 This means that teams should prioritize patterns of play that enable them to take shots as close to goal as possible.